skip to Main Content

 Summer Custody Schedule

-When you are in the middle of a divorce, or you are just starting to think about filing for divorce, you should know that any divorce case involving minor children will require the court to consider issues of child custody and parenting time.
+When you are in the middle of a divorce, or you are just starting to think about filing for divorce, you should know that any divorce case involving minor children will require the court to consider issues of child custody schedule and parenting time.
 When it comes to making decisions about parenting time and how the parties will co-parent, each parent’s ideas about how the child should spend holidays and summer breaks can result in disputes.

 Summer schedules can be particularly complicated because parents typically need to work, but kids are on a break from school.
 At the same time, parents might assume summer is the best time to plan a family vacation, and they might end up booking a trip without fully considering the implications for co-parenting.
 We want to tell you more about how you can plan ahead for a summer custody schedule when you are in the process of getting divorced, how you can modify a summer custody schedule if your plans change, and making a plan for summer with the acknowledgement that summer schedules often change.